 - Whisk all together to combine.

-- In a medium bowl, combine 2 eggs and 1 Tbsp. milk.
-Whisk together till frothy.
+- In a medium bowl, whisk together 2 eggs and 1 Tbsp milk till frothy.

 - Add the egg mixture into the flour mixture.
 Using a rubber spatula, stir until just combined.